 Although, he explains, the focus is on understanding the genome, HLI will gather more than just human DNA, studying the microbiomes of its patients too–their cargo of gut microbes, which play a key role in health.
 Most valuable of all, Venter wants to link these various -omes to patients’ phenotypes: their anatomy, physiology and behavior.
 To do this, standard body measurements, online cognitive tests and blood samples are taken.
 Using the latter, Metabolon, a company based in Durham, North Carolina, will analyze thousands of circulating metabolites, lipids and so on.

-Targeted initially at self-insured executives and athletes, a full health scan will be priced at $25,000.
 The Health Nucleus adds yet more data using non-invasive tests.
 My tour begins with the room where HLI conducts a total body scan to create the avatars that inhabit its app.
 We pass through a succession of white rooms.
 There’s one where magnetic resonance imaging (MRI) scans are shown, revealing visceral fat (which is linked to type 2 diabetes and cardiovascular disease), muscle volume, grey matter, white matter and more.
 Venter is happy for his “age-related atrophy” report to be displayed here on a screen, given the good news about how young his brain looks.

 There’s a raised wood-effect floor in one room used to measure gait and footfall; an “echo room” where ultrasound takes echocardiograms of a voyager’s beating heart; one with a DXA (bone mineral density) scanner; and one with a giant MRI machine supplied by GE, where clients can select the music and hue of the lighting to make their scan–which can last up to 100 minutes–as pleasant as possible.